jasonmpittman/research-ideas/research-ideas-2017.md

 What validated determinants exist for the objective measurement of task throughput and cognitive load?

 #### Week 2
 Does time of day wake up preference affect task productivity?

-What is the optimal time of day wake period for creative task productivty?

 Is there a specific genetic polymorphism or polymorphisms associated with shortened sleep cycles yielding restorative effects?

-To what extent do polyphasic sleep cycles have a positive effect on task producivity compared to monophasic sleep?
+To what extent do polyphasic sleep cycles have a positive effect on task productivity compared to monophasic sleep?

+What is the optimal time of day wake period for creative task productivity?

 Does a validated protocol exist for measuring the minimal amount of sleep necessary to maintain maximum task performance?